bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![trade configuration](images/image6.png)

-Here you can choose if you want to trade for real or paper trade (with virtual money), as well as the amount from your Binance account which you want to trade with.
+Here you can choose if you want to trade for real or paper trade (with virtual money), as well as the amount from your Binance account which you want to trade with*.
 Please note, this is the amount the bot will use per trade and there can be multiple open trades at once.
 A sensible approach may be start with this value set at 10% of the value you want to trade with.
 You'll also need to check the *trade* box to make the signal live.

+*The trader has several options for choosing the amount to trade, see the additional configuration options below.

 You're almost done.